 You’ll have full access to online materials and will be able to chat with your tutors and fellow students via email, online forums and live webchats.
 We also have a dedicated staff member who can answer any questions you have and can help support you through your studies.

-Students can complete the full MSc degree part-time over 3 years, or choose to exit earlier with a Postgraduate Certificate or Postgraduate Diploma award.
+Students normally complete the full MSc degree part-time over 3 years, or may choose to exit earlier with a Postgraduate Certificate or Postgraduate Diploma award.
 Pro-rata fees are paid on an annual basis at the start of each year of study.
 Details of the fees and funding can be found on the MSc website below.

 Degrees available via Distance Learning